Information

 - If you are Japanese student, please also register at the NU-EMI project for this course.

 - We will use a Discord server for communication and for sharing materials & code.
-(Not created yet)

 - We will use TACT for homework submission.